Geometric realizations and duality for Dahmen-Micchelli modules and De Concini-Procesi-Vergne modules: Recalls on Representation Theory and Combinatorics

 The first can be understood by looking at the 1-dimensional example given by the list $[2,1]\in \Z$.
 Here $\mathcal P_X(\ul)=\ul/2 +1$ when $\ul$ is even, and $\mathcal P_X(\ul)=\ul/2 +1/2$ when $\ul$ is odd.
 Then, in general, we recall the following definition: a function $q: \Gamma\rightarrow \Z$ is a \emph{quasi-polynomial} if there exist a finite index subgroup of $\Gamma$ such that on every coset, $q$ coincides with a polynomial.
 As we will see, the partition function is piecewise quasi-polynomial.

 The second issue is what a ``discrete analogue'' of smoothness should be.
 The natural idea is to require that the regions of quasi-polynomiality overlap a bit, that is, given two neighboring big cells, there is a stripe on which the corresponding quasi-polynomials agree.
+More precisely, by \cite{SzV} we have: